 Let your child have a choice when possible.
 For example, say, "Do you want a banana or an orange?"

 Let your child help around the house, such as dusting, sweeping, or sorting laundry.

 Read picture and story books with your child.

-Help your child learn to wash his or her hands.
+Help your child learn to wash their hands.

-Let your child try to take off his or her own clothes and put on some simple clothes such as clothes without buttons or zippers.
+Let your child try to take off their own clothes and put on some simple clothes, such as clothes without buttons or zippers.

-Let your child play with blocks, balls, crayons, and/or clay.
-Supervise play so that your child does not put objects in his or her mouth or ears.
+Let your child play with blocks, balls, crayons, or clay.
+Supervise play so that your child doesn't put objects in their mouth or ears.

 Sing songs, play children's music, and dance with your child.